- How do patients find out about your service?

 How do you decide who to help?

 You must meet our criteria: be a resident of Colorado, be in a qualified treatment for breast cancer, and have a household income less than the median per capita personal income for the county in which you reside (Sense of Security has this information, don't worry!).

 After that, we do an analysis of your actual income and expenses and determine if there is a reduction in income and an income shortfall.
 In other words, if your income is greater than your expenses, you have no need for financial assistance.
 However, if your expenses are greater than your income, we will consider providing assistance based on the amount of your shortfall.

 Of course this varies from person to person, so every applicant will be confidentially interviewed by telephone to determine his/her financial need.
 If you are requesting assistance with your mortgage payments, you need to meet one additional criteria: the value of your home cannot exceed the median value for the county in which you reside (Sense of Security has this information).
 If you would like assistance with your mortgage payment, you are required to submit with your application a copy of your current year's property tax assessment.

 How exactly do you provide your assistance?
 Will I get a check every month?

-Sense of Security provides its aid in the form of payments made directly to your vendors.
-For example, if we are paying your monthly rent and utility bills, you are responsible for sending complete invoices/bills to us and we will pay them directly to your landlord and utility company.
+Sense of Security provides its aid in the form of payments made directly to your vendors that we will mail to you to disperse.
+For example, if we are paying toward your monthly rent and utility bills, you are responsible for sending complete invoices/bills to us and we will issue checks to those vendors and send the checks to you to remit to the vendor with any remaining balance (ie your rent is $1,000, we pay $500, you pay $500, send both payments to your landlord).
 Grantees are required to provide the full, original bill so that we can accurately make payments on their behalf.
-Grantees will be notified when payments have been made.